Marcus Ervine-Andrews: Post-war

 Ervine-Andrews attempted to return home to his native County Cavan after the war, but was driven out by local members of the IRA and later settled in Cornwall.
 He later achieved the rank of lieutenant-colonel.

 From 1955 he was involved with the Leonard Cheshire Foundation, first as the Warden of Wardour Castle Cheshire Home.
 After the Home closed in early 1957, he continued to advise the foundation on the setting up of new Cheshire Homes.

 Personal life

-Ervine-Andrews married Emily Torrie in 1939, with whom he had two children: a girl born in 1941; and a boy in 1943.
-Their marriage was dissolved in 1952.
-She died in 1975, thus permitting him to remarry, in 1981, to Margaret Gregory.
-This union was childless.
+Ervine-Andrews married Emily Torrie in 1939.
+They had two children, a girl born in 1941 and a boy in 1943 Their marriage was dissolved in 1952.
+She died in 1975.

+In 1981, he married Margaret Gregory.

 Death

 The last surviving Irishman to be awarded the VC for service during the Second World War, Ervine-Andrews died in his home at Gorran, Cornwall on 30 March 1995, at the age of 83.
-Cremated at the Glynn Valley Crematorium, Bodmin, his memorial is at Stonyhurst College.
+His memorial is at Stonyhurst College.
 He bequeathed his VC medal to the Lancashire Infantry Museum, but at his request it is on display at Blackburn Museum and Art Gallery.